MGDS-PET/website/content/pages/devices/later/infinityBand/infinityBand.rst

 Design and research questions
 --------------------------------------------------

-- What is its intended functionality?
+- What is its intended functionality (to integrate it with the transmedia game *Time Tremors*)?
-- What are suitable components for its intended functionality?
+- What are suitable components for this kind of functionality?
-- What is the best way of fitting its required electronics components within a robust, wearable case?
+- What is the best way of fitting its required electronics components within a robust, wearable device?
-- How can the size of the device be reduced such that is fits onto the wrists of its intended wearers (pre-teen children aged 7-12)?
+- How can the size of the device be reduced such that is fits onto the small wrists of its intended wearers (pre-teen children aged 7-12)?
 - How can the design of the device connect with the style of the transmedia series *Time Tremors*?

 Components